ibm-cloud-docs/cloud-object-storage/libraries/go.md

 ### Create a hosted static website
 {: #go-guide-hosted-static-website-create}

 This operation requires permissions, as only the bucket owner is typically permitted to configure a bucket to host a static website.
-The parameters determine the default suffix for visitors to the site as well as an optional error document included her to complete the example.
+The parameters determine the default suffix for visitors to the site as well as an optional error document included here to complete the example.

 ```
 func main() {